Streamerbot/docs/streamerbot/3.api/2.triggers/integrations/speakerbot/disconnected.md

 ---
-name: Speaker.bot Disonnected
+name: Speaker.bot Disconnected
-description: Triggers when Speaker.bot disconnects to Streamer.bot for any reason
+description: Triggers when Speaker.bot disconnects from Streamer.bot for any reason
 version: 0.2.5
 ---